sloboegen/SoftwareDesign/README.md

 ### Commands

-This CLI supports five commands.
+This CLI supports seven commands.
 They are truncated counterparts of their versions in Bash.

 #### echo